Report: Head Start in Indiana needs more funds for equal opportunity

 - 6% of Black children in poverty attended Early Head Start compared to 5% of white children in poverty, 1% of Asian children in poverty, and 10% of children of other races in poverty.

-“The percent of children in poverty enrolled in Early Head Start ranged from 5% in Indiana, Nevada.
-Two states with universal pre-school for 3 and 4-year-olds.
-Allowing them to build more resources,” Dr. Friedman-Krauss said.
+“The percent of children in poverty enrolled in Early Head Start ranged from 5% in Indiana, Nevada, two states with universal pre-school for 3 and 4-year-olds, allowing them to build more resources,” Friedman-Krauss said.

-She also said in every state, Head Start and Early Head Start educators earn way less than public school teachers.
+She also said, in every state, Head Start and Early Head Start educators earn far less than teachers at public schools.

 “I wish we could serve more kids here in Indiana.
 We’re serving as many as we can with the funds that are allocated,” Cecil said, “I think it would be great if Congress acted and quickly.”

-The institute said inequities in access to Head Start and Early Head Start could be substantially increasing their funding to $2.5 billion each year for the next four years, for a total of $10 billion in new funds targeted on equity.
+The institute said inequities in access to Head Start and Early Head Start could substantially increase their funding to $2.5 billion each year for the next four years, for a total of $10 billion in new funds targeted on equity.